pratyushjain99/Project4-pratyusj/README.md

 #### Errors connecting with MongoDB Atlas from your laptop
 There can be a number of issues using the default connection string when trying to connect to MongoDB Atlas from your laptop.
 If your connection is timing out, then try the following:
-1. On the MongoDB Atlas dashboard where you created the database, click on *Databases* and then on *Cluster0*  You will see three shard servers listed, and one is the primary.
+1. On the MongoDB Atlas dashboard where you created the database, click on *Database* and then on *Cluster0*  You will see three shard servers listed, and one is the primary.
 Click on the name of the primary.
 2. Copy the full name of the primary server.
 The SERVER URL will look something like:
 `cluster0-shard-00-01.48vim.mongodb.net:27017`
 3. Use the connection string: